ThunixdotNet/www/articles/faq.md

 - Simply by going to our [signup page](/signup) and filling in the form.
 You can ask for help in \#thunix on tilde.chat, or you can [contact us](contact), if you run into any difficulties.

+**How can I request an account recovery or public key replacement?**

+- Just send the request from the email you used to register and we'll poke a new key in for you.

 **Who is running thunix?**

 - The current system administrators are [ubergeek](/~ubergeek), [Naglfar](/~naglfar), and [fosslinux](/~fosslinux).